Requirements for Qualification

 The rigorous process of becoming an Advocate ensures the quality of Guernsey’s legal system remains unrivalled in the offshore world.
+Qualification for the Guernsey Bar may take one of a variety of routes.

 An Aspirant to the Guernsey Bar must (a) qualify as a barrister or solicitor in England & Wales, Northern Ireland, or Scotland, (b) obtain a Certificat d’Etudes Juridiques Françaises et Normandes from the University of Caen, and (c) pass the Guernsey Bar Exams set under the auspices of the Royal Court.